futuresoup/coffeescript-cookbook.github.com/recipe-template.md

 title: Recipe Template
 ---

+**testing** git commit, hope this doesn't go to origin master I'm a newb :p

 ## Sample recipe template

 Create a new `my-recipe.md` file and use this text as a start.